rharbird/microbit-challenges/docs/source/features/music.rst

 .. note:: You must import the ``music`` module to play and control sound.

-MicroPython has quite a lot of built-in melodies.
-Here's some of them, try them out:
+The music module includes a number of built-in tunes.
+Here's some of them:

  *  ``music.DADADADUM``
  *  ``music.ENTERTAINER``